MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setcursor.md

 Type: <b>HCURSOR</b>

 A handle to the cursor.

-The cursor must have been created by the <a href="/windows/desktop/api/winuser/nf-winuser-createcursor">CreateCursor</a> or the <a href="/win32/api/winuser/nf-winuser-createiconindirect">CreateIconIndirect</a> function or loaded by the <a href="/windows/desktop/api/winuser/nf-winuser-loadcursora">LoadCursor</a> or <a href="/windows/desktop/api/winuser/nf-winuser-loadimagea">LoadImage</a> function.
+The cursor must have been created by either the <a href="/windows/desktop/api/winuser/nf-winuser-createcursor">CreateCursor</a> or the <a href="/win32/api/winuser/nf-winuser-createiconindirect">CreateIconIndirect</a> function, or loaded by either the <a href="/windows/desktop/api/winuser/nf-winuser-loadcursora">LoadCursor</a> or <a href="/windows/desktop/api/winuser/nf-winuser-loadimagea">LoadImage</a> function.

 If this parameter is <b>NULL</b>, the cursor is removed from the screen.

 ## -returns